RV refrigerator guide: Tips to keep yours running

 With both 2-way and 3-way fridges, you can save power by switching to gas.
 This means you can stay unplugged for longer.
 However, they often don’t cool as quickly or as evenly.
 Luckily, we have tips to help with that!

-Residential refrigerators
+Residential Refrigerators

 Residential-style refrigerators are typically less expensive, cool more evenly, and have a greater storage capacity.
 But, they can only run off of shore power.
 To keep them running while your RV is not plugged in, you’ll need an RV inverter or generator.